pt9999/fixlang_minilib/README.md

 ## Subprojects

-Minilib is split to several FixLang subprojects with whose name starts with `minilib-`.
+Minilib is split into several FixLang subprojects whose names start with `minilib-`.

-Each subproject is managed under a standanlone GitHub repository.
+Each subproject is managed under a standalone GitHub repository.
 For example, `minilib-common` is managed under [fixlang-minilib-common](https://github.com/pt9999/fixlang-minilib-common).

 ### List of subprojects